lucaswinningham/readit/instructions/backend/setup.md

 group :development, :test do
   ...

+  # Use Factory Bot for model generation
+  gem 'factory_bot_rails'

-  # Use Faker for seeding the database
+  # Use Faker for model attribute generation
   gem 'faker'

-  # Use guard for automatically running tests
+  # Use Guard for running tests
   gem 'guard-rspec'

-  # Use rspec for testing
+  # Use RSpec for testing
   gem 'rspec-rails'

-  # Use shoulda-matchers for easy testing
+  # Use Shoulda-Matchers for clear tests
   gem 'shoulda-matchers'
 end